runatlantis/org/GOVERNANCE.md

 Issues can be resolved or voted on at different scopes:

 * **Repository**: When an issue or conflict only affects a single repository, then the maintainer team for that repository should resolve or vote on the issue.
 This includes technical decisions as well as team membership.
-* **Organization**: If an issue or conflict affects multiple repositories or the Crossplane organizations and community at large, the steering committee should resolve or vote on the issue.
+* **Organization**: If an issue or conflict affects multiple repositories or the Atlantis organizations and community at large, the steering committee should resolve or vote on the issue.

 ### Issue Voting Process

 The issue voting process is usually a simple majority in which each entity within the voting scope gets a single vote.
-The following decisions require a super majority (at least 2/3 of votes), all other decisions and changes require only a simple majority:
+The following decisions require a super majority (at least 2/3 of votes).
+All other decisions and changes require only a simple majority:

 * Updates to governance by the steering committee
 * Additions and removals of maintainers by the repository’s current maintainer team